ikki4/OneTab-Backup/README.md

 **Requires Python 3.4+ (I've only tested it on Python 3.8.11)**

-**Note:** I'm a novice programmer and this script is in it's early stages of development, so expect some bugs/crashes.
+**Note:** I'm a novice programmer and this script is in its early stages of development, so expect some bugs/crashes.
 I'll do my best to fix every error I find, so keep checking this page to make sure you have the latest version.
 If you would like to fork my project and develop it even further, feel free to do so.

 ## What it does